 Like most business activities, exporting requires organization, strategy, goal-setting, benchmarking, management and experience.
 Exportaid was established in 2002 to pass on some of our own experience, to build our business by adding value to the exporting activities of others, and to take the fear out of entering international markets.
 Exporting is rewarding, exhilarating, fun to do, but also vital to the future of your business.

 The Resource Gap

-Exportaid has a long history of filling those gaps in resource, and has helped companies with international strategy development, creating a minimum five year plan for exports, researching international markets, and actively supporting or driving the international sales effort for the right companies.
+Exportaid has a long history of filling gaps in resource, and has helped companies with international strategy development, creating a minimum five year plan for exports, researching international markets, and actively supporting or driving the international sales effort for the right companies.
 This gives them space and time to develop their own staff in key international roles.

 The Rewards of Selling Internationally

 Exportaid helps companies to develop and build their international business: many offer fantastic, innovative products and services but lack the knowledge and experience to take them into international markets; some are daunted by language, cultural and regulatory challenges, and the cost of selling internationally; some fail to spot opportunities to sell their products into new markets; and others enjoy buoyant business in their home market and do not currently have a need to export.
 The Americans excel at selling and expect to be sold to.
 We British are too reticent in approaching international markets.
-Our products are generally of a high standard, so we should be able to sell with confidence, wherever in the world we choose to sell.
+Our products and services are generally of a very high standard, so we should be able to sell with confidence, wherever in the world we choose to sell.